 Somebody said “Without dragons, there are no heroes.”
 Problems make us think.
 Big problems move us to act.

 We failed to gain our independence from fossil fuels, because it was easier that way.
-Now, we shall start fixing this.
-The war should give us strength to make the shift towards cleaner energy, not toss us in anxiety..
+Now, we can start fixing this.
+The war will give us strength to make the shift towards cleaner energy, not toss us in anxiety..

 A lot of people lost their jobs.
-Now we should create new jobs that pioneer a sustainable future.
+Now we can create new jobs that pioneer a sustainable future.
 Not mourn about the lost ones.

 I know it won’t be easy.
 But “gigantic problems require gigantic optimism.”